 Lastly comes organization and logistics.
 How do you track stock, production rates, and yield?
 Kanban ordering/fabrication of parts?
 When you’re only making a few of something, it’s easy to keep track of how many boards you have in stock.
 When you’re making hundreds of thousands, the Contract Manufacturer can own supply chain and stock management.
 But what about Level 2?
 How can you easily track stock flow and production at larger quantities without paying someone to handle it full-time?

 There is space for growth here.
-People with an idea and a working prototype shouldn’t have to refinance their home or go to investors to start selling their product.
-There should be tools and processes in place to allow someone to move past Level 1 without having to take a leap of faith.
+People with an idea and a working prototype shouldn’t have to refinance their home to start selling their product.
+There should be tools and processes in place to allow someone to move past Level 1 without having to take such a risky leap of faith.